xARCELLx/Amikiyo_backend/README.md

             └── Stories System
 ```

-The backend is fully containerized using Docker for reproducible environments and easier deployment.
+The backend is fully containerized using Docker to provide **consistent development environments, reproducible builds, and easier deployment**.

 ---